Cochrane & Area

 Senator Matthew Henry Cochrane established the Cochrane Ranche in 1881.
 Nestled at the base of Big Hill in the Bow River valley the ranch was in a truly picturesque location.
 Four years later, the Canadian Pacific Railway (CPR) created a townsite here and named it in honour of the man.

-Located 36 km west of downtown Calgary, 32 km north of Bragg Creek, and in the heart of Alberta cattle country, Cochrane is smack dab in the middle of the Cowboy Trail.
+Located 36 km west of downtown Calgary, 32 km north (30 minutes north) of Bragg Creek, less than an hour from Banff, and in the heart of Alberta cattle country, Cochrane is smack dab in the middle of the Cowboy Trail.
 It is home to the Cochrane Ranche Historic Site and Bert Sheppard Stockmen’s Foundation Library and Archives, which is a must see!
 Full of western memorabilia, ask the staff about the 101 Hats Collection as well as the numerous examples of barbed wire on display.

 Located just minutes north of Cochrane, Spring Hill RV Park has become a favourite first stop for travellers who rent their RV in north Calgary.
 You simply follow Hwy #567 west through Airdrie til you get to Hwy #22.
 The driving time is about half an hour, just long enough for you to get used to your rig.
 Bonnie & Sean will help you get settled so you can start your adventure fresh in the morning, just be sure to top up with gas.
 Heading south on Hwy #22, your first stop is only minutes away.
 It is the Cochrane Ranch Historic Site.